camunda/camunda-docs-manual/content/user-guide/process-engine/id-generator.md

 StrongUuidGenerator is preconfigured and the default Id Generator used by the process engine.

-If you use an embedded process engine configuration and configure the process engine using Spring, you need to add the follwing lines to the Spring configuration in order to enable the `StrongUuidGenerator`:
+If you use an embedded process engine configuration and configure the process engine using Spring, you need to add the following lines to the Spring configuration to enable the `StrongUuidGenerator`:

 ```xml